-Base Event Description Source / Justification Value (probability of event failure) START AWAY Operational Rules require check of MA before starting away This failure of this event is not quantified, i.e. no credit is taken for the driver checking the MA before starting.
+Base Event Description Source / Justification Value (probability of event failure) START AWAY Operational Rules require check of MA before starting away If a driver is required by Operational Rules to confirm that a valid MA is available before starting away, then the DMI failure would be revealed.
+This event can only be evaluated taking into account Operational Rules and the timings at which a driver would check (or recheck) for an MA before starting away.
+1.0 This failure of this event is not quantified, i.e. no credit is taken for the driver checking the MA before starting.
 The reason for this very conservative approach is that no such rules are harmonized within the scope of the TSI CCS and the fact that no credit needs to be taken because the frequency of the scenario is sufficiently low compared to the risk acceptance criteria.
 However, if needed, this can be further explored, since it is believed that all Operational Rules in Europe require either a technical authorisation (which would imply the driver checking the MA) or a manual authorisation (which would imply there is no hazard) before any vehicle movement can take place.